 In any schooling system, the people that learners interact with the most are teachers.
 Not the minister of education, not even the president but the teachers.
 Therefore, their presence is like diamond, it’s very precious.

 In Sub-Saharan, the growth also presents challenges.
-More teachers means more funds for education ministries and more effort into managerial activities.
-This is not so easy in low income countries were budgets are often tight and corruptions looms.
+More teachers means more funds for education ministries and more effort put into managerial activities.
+This is not so easy in countries were budgets are often tight and corruptions looms.

 As the economic crisis of the 1990s deepened in Cameroon, the government reduced the state budget and limited teacher recruitment.
 This move caused the student-teacher ratio to rise sharply.
 An increase in teacher recruitment would have been a disaster.
-However, the government later on responded and to the matter by implementing a program targeted at towards making things right.
+However, the government later on responded to the matter by implementing a programme targeted towards making things right.

 Learner-teacher ratio is the reason we need more teachers, yet again, the increase of teachers seems to be a challenge too, resulting in managerial difficulties and tight budgets.